Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Abstract

 \section{Abstract}

-Electrostatic-elastic coupling in colloidal crystals, composed of a mobile Coulomb gas permeating a fixed background crystalline lattice of charged colloids, is studied on the continuum level in order to analyze the lattice-mediated interactions between mobile charges.
-The linearized, Debye-H\" uckel-like mean-field equations allow for an analytic solution incorporating the minimal coupling between electrostatic and displacement fields leading to an additional effective attractive interaction between mobile charges.
-For small screening lengths, the interactions between mobile like charges exhibit a coupling-strength-dependent behavior, with lattice mediated effective interaction ranging from weak to strong attraction, while for large screening lengths the lattice mediated interaction remains purely attractive.
-By analyzing Gaussian fluctuations around the mean-field solution we identify its region of stability in terms of the electrostatic-elastic screening length.
-A detailed continuum theory incorporating the standard lattice elasticity and electrostatics of mobile charges augmented by the electrostatic-elastic coupling terms can serve as a baseline for more detailed microscopic models.
+A mobile Coulomb gas permeating a fixed background crystalline lattice of charged colloidal crystals is subject to an { electrostatic-elastic} coupling, which we study on the continuum level by introducing a minimal coupling between electrostatic and displacement fields.
+We derive linearized, Debye-H{\"u}ckel-like mean-field equations that can be analytically solved, incorporating the minimal coupling between electrostatic and displacement fields leading to an additional eﬀective attractive interaction between mobile charges, that depends in general on the strength of the coupling between the electrostatic and displacement fields.
+By analyzing the Gaussian fluctuations around the mean-field solution we also identify and quantify the region of its stability in terms of the { electrostatic-elastic} screening length.
+This detailed continuum theory incorporating the standard lattice elasticity and electrostatics of mobile charges provides a baseline to investigate the { electrostatic-elastic} coupling for microscopic models in colloid science and materials science.